RaniaKedri1/RaniaKedri1/README.md

-#  Hey, I'm Rania Kedri 🌸
+#   I'm Rania Kedri 🌸

 Welcome to my GitHub profile!
 I’m a passionate **web developer** and **software enthusiast**,i'm currently exploring new horizons in  **data processing** and **NLP**.I enjoy learning, building, and contributing to projects that are both creative and impactful! 💻✨